 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Birth control is a way to prevent pregnancy.
-Birth control and sexual health services may be covered by health insurance.
-Family planning clinics or public health offices may provide free or low-cost birth control, and those with low incomes may be eligible for low-cost birth control through programs such as Medicaid.
+Health insurance may cover birth control and other sexual health services.
+Some family planning clinics and public health offices may provide free or low cost options for those without insurance.
+Also, people with lower incomes may be eligible for reduced-cost birth control through programs such as Medicaid.

-This article discusses the different types of birth control, how to access free or low-cost birth control, and when to see a doctor for advice on birth control.
+This article describes the different types of birth control, how to access free or low cost options, and when to see a doctor for advice.

-There are many different kinds of prescription and over-the-counter birth control a person can try.
+There are many varieties of prescription and over-the-counter birth control, including:

 - hormonal contraception

 - intrauterine devices (IUDs) and other implanted devices

 Anyone interested in hormonal methods of birth control may need to make an appointment with a healthcare professional for a prescription.